Research Programme

 Thematic focus

-Empirically, three forms of phenomena – labs, architectures, and infrastructures – are studied.
-These are currently mobilized and addressed in urban future-making as key sites, objects, and vehicles of transformative change, each marked by distinct spatio-temporal modes of action.
-The thematic focus is on mobility systems, energy provision, and material use as interdependent fields of action.
-In these fields, claims for transformative changes are currently most articulated and experimentation is most pronounced.
-This focus promises an in‐depth understanding of how experimental – and essentially short-term and small‐scale – approaches interact with or add up to longer‐term and more broadly adopted transformations.
-The research programme aims to foster investigations in various geographical contexts, with a strong international profile.
-It includes European and non-European case studies.
+Furthermore, the basic heuristic of labs, architectures, and infrastructures as empirical entry points is kept: These are key sites of transformative change, each marked by distinct degrees of interdependence and different spatio-temporal modes of action.
+This focus supports an in-depth understanding of how experimental – and essentially short-term and small-scale – approaches interact with or add up to longer-term and more broadly adopted transformations.

 Organization